Move Forward Guide

 - If you feel snapping, popping, or pain

-- Where you feel the snapping or pain
+- Where you feel the snapping, popping, or pain

 - If you experienced a direct hit to the leg

-- If you saw swelling in the first 2 to 3 hours following the injury
+- If you saw swelling in the first 2 to 3 hours following an injury

-- If you experience pain when lifting your leg forward or backward, walking, changing directions while walking or running, or when lifting the knee
+- If you experience pain when lifting your leg forward or backward, walking, changing directions while walking or running, or when lifting the leg

 Your physical therapist also will perform special tests to help determine whether you have a snapping hip, such as:

-- Asking you to push against the physical therapist’s hand when he or she tries to push your leg outward, backward, and forward (muscle strength test)
+- Asking you to push against the physical therapist’s hand when the therapist tries to push your leg outward, backward, and forward (muscle strength test)

 - Gently feeling the muscle to determine the specific location of the injury (palpation)

-To provide a definitive diagnosis, your therapist may collaborate with a physician or other health care provider.
-The physician may order further tests—such as an x-ray or magnetic resonance imaging (MRI)—to confirm the diagnosis and also to rule out other potential damage.
-However, these tests are not commonly needed for snapping hip syndrome.
+To provide a definitive diagnosis, your physical therapist may collaborate with a physician or other health care provider.
+The physician may order further tests—such as an X-ray or magnetic resonance imaging (MRI)—to confirm the diagnosis and also to rule out other potential damage.
+However, these tests are not commonly needed to diagnose snapping hip syndrome.

 How Can a Physical Therapist Help?